hdboye/steam-url-opener/README.md

 ![1692745495342](https://cdn.discordapp.com/attachments/544247815908360202/1143682103381336204/image.png)

 Click on the folder you just got out of unzipping. **Make sure it's the folder with the contents of the extension inside, and NOT the folder that has a folder in it which has the contents.** Once you've clicked that, click Select Folder in your file explorer (or Select or Continue, depends on what OS you use) and the extension should be loaded in!
+If you're updating, you can delete the folder with the old version.
+If the old version is still there after loading the extension in, then you can remove that version.
 Restart the browser (optional but recommended) and enjoy!

 ### Linux Method